infinitered/gluegun/docs/runtime.md

 Functionality is added to the `gluegun` object with [plugins](./plugins.md).
 Plugins can be yours or your users.

-Briefly, a plugin is a folder that contains a structure something like this:
+A plugin is a folder that contains a structure something like this:

 ```
 credits